-‘LGBTIQA+’ is an evolving acronym that stands for lesbian, gay, bisexual, transgender, intersex, queer/questioning, asexual and many other terms (such as non-binary and pansexual) that people use to describe their experiences of their gender, sexuality, and physiological sex characteristics.
+‘LGBTIQA+’ is an evolving acronym that stands for lesbian, gay, bisexual, transgender, intersex, queer/questioning, asexual.
+Many other terms (such as non-binary and pansexual) that people use to describe their experiences of their gender, sexuality and physiological sex characteristics.

 ‘Queer’ is an umbrella term that can mean any kind of diverse sexuality or gender.
-We acknowledge that some intersex people may feel excluded by this term and we would like to explicitly include and welcome intersex people at all of our queer/LGBTIQA+ services and events.
+We acknowledge that some intersex people may feel excluded by this term and we would like to include and welcome intersex people at all our queer/ LGBTIQA+ services and events.